appbaseio/Docs/content/docs/concepts/intro.md

 ![Appbase Architecture](https://i.imgur.com/iJpqtks.png?1)
-**Image 1:** It provides a reliable data streams API as a service, while leveraging ElasticSearch (and Lucene) for storage and search.
+**Image:** It provides a reliable data streams API as a service, while leveraging ElasticSearch (and Lucene) for storage and search.

 We have production users running e-Commerce stores, analytics dashboards, feeds, and realtime backends using appbase.io.